-Financial Highlights for the three months ended June 30, 2020
+Financial Highlights for the three months ended September 30, 2020

-- Total revenue for the three months ended June 30, 2020, decreased 3% to \$6,673,394 compared to \$6,853,992 for the same period of the prior year. - Product revenue for the three-month period ended June 30, 2020, increased slightly to \$6,365,839 compared to \$6,360,385 for the same period last year.
-Product revenue was severely negatively impacted as a result of a slow-down in orders due to the uncertainties of COVID-19 and its impact on the usage of the Company's products in healthcare facilities in the United States that were focusing on COVID-19 and not performing the normal level of elective procedures.
-This slow-down in the ordering and usage of certain of the Company's products in the United States is anticipated to continue until hospitals and healthcare facilities are able to resume elective procedures that utilize the Company's products.
-Product revenue was also negatively impacted due to the timing of major shipments under our previously announced contracts awarded to the Company in Saudi Arabia.
-The Company was in the process of transferring its contracts to a new agent in the region, when COVID-19 became a pandemic and the process was delayed due to the impact of COVID-19 on the government processes in the respective Middle East countries. - Development and consulting services revenue for the three-month period ended June 30, 2020, decreased by 46% to \$221,943 compared to \$411,740 for the same period of the prior year.
+- Total revenue for the three months ended September 30, 2020, decreased 10% to \$5,919,581 compared to \$6,576,601 for the same period of the prior year. - Product revenue for the three-month period ended September 30, 2020, increased 2% to \$5,454,101 compared to \$5,322,475 for the same period last year. - Development and consulting services revenue for the three-month period ended September 30, 2020, decreased by 65% to \$424,318 compared to \$1,201,981 for the same period of the prior year.
 One existing customer's projects and several new customer development projects were delayed due to the impact of COVID-19, resulting in lower than anticipated revenue in the period.

-Revenue from development and consulting services varies based on opportunities and the length of the sales cycle for given projects. - Licensing and royalty fees for the three months ended June 30, 2020, were \$85,612 compared to \$81,867 for the three months ended June 30, 2019. - Gross margin for the three-month period ended June 30, 2020, decreased to 46% compared to 59% for the same period of the prior year.
-The gross margin is significantly influenced by source of revenue and by the relative mix of products sold in any given financial period as well as shipping costs which may vary by quarter.
-Given the impact of COVID-19, and demand for products, the Company also leveraged its supply chain to obtain personal protective equipment for customers at a very low margins.
-The Company was also able to repurpose existing inventory to meet customer demand which had a related decrease on the margins. - Operating expenses for the three months ended June 30, 2020, decreased \$4,792,887 to \$2,524,991 compared to \$7,317,878 for the prior year's comparative period.
+Revenue from development and consulting services varies based on opportunities and the length of the sales cycle for given projects.

+- Licensing and royalty fees for the three months ended September 30, 2020, were \$41,162 compared to \$52,145 for the three months ended September 30, 2019. - Gross margin for the three-month period ended September 30, 2020, decreased to 31% compared to 60% for the same period of the prior year.
+The Company recorded a one-time inventory provision to allow for products that are not anticipated to be sold within their expiry constraints.
+The amount was partially due to the decrease in demand caused by COVID-19 and the related implications of the pandemic and to delays in shipments in the Middle East in the quarter ended September 30, 2020.
+The Company was also able to repurpose existing inventory to meet customer demand which had a related decrease on the margins.
+These amounts are excluded in the calculation of Adjusted Gross Margin (see "Definitions and Reconciliations of Non-IFRS Financial Measures" for definition of Non-IFRS measures) below. - Operating expenses for the three months ended September 30, 2020, decreased \$3,425,850 to \$3,793,393 compared to \$7,219,243 for the prior year's comparative period.
 The Company has made strides to reduce operating expenses during this fiscal year as it relates to headcount and discretional spending.
-The Company also recorded \$1,734,242 of government subsidies which were netted out against the related expenses.

-• Net income for the three months ended June 30, 2020, was \$314,167 or \$0.01 per share, compared to a net loss of \$3,481,135 or \$0.16 per share for the three months ended June 30, 2019.
+Main drivers of the decrease are compensation expenses across all departments, a reduction in travel recorded in sales, marketing and agency fees, and professional fees recorded in general and administrative expenses.
+The Company also recorded \$312,512 of government subsidies (PPP and CEWS) which were netted out against the related expenses.
+These amounts are excluded in the calculation of Adjusted EBITDA (see "Definitions and Reconciliations of Non-IFRS Financial Measures" for definition of Non-IFRS measures) below. - Net loss for the three months ended September 30, 2020, was \$2,183,036 or \$0.08 per share, compared to a net loss of \$3,515,000 or \$0.16 per share for the three months ended September 30, 2019. - Adjusted Gross Margin for the three-month period ended September 30, 2020, decreased to 55% compared to 62% for the same period of the prior year.
+The year over year change was consistent with the factors noted above.
+For further information about Adjusted Gross Margin, see "Definitions and Reconciliations of Non-IFRS Financial Measures" below. - Adjusted EBITDA for the three months ended September 30, 2020, was a loss of \$665,261, compared to an Adjusted EBITDA loss of \$2,640,782 for the three months ended September 30, 2019.
+For further information about Adjusted EBITDA, see "Definitions and Reconciliations of Non-IFRS Financial Measures" below.

-Financial Highlights for the nine months ended June 30, 2020
+Financial Highlights for the year ended September 30, 2020